+- Accent

-- Accent - Shade
+- Shade

 Planting & Growing

-Sweet Gum will grow to be about 70 feet tall at maturity, with a spread of 50 feet.
+Variegated Sweet Gum will grow to be about 70 feet tall at maturity, with a spread of 50 feet.
 It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a fast rate, and under ideal conditions can be expected to live for 80 years or more.
+It grows at a fast rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution.
-This species is native to parts of North America.
+This is a selection of a native North American species.